“The blackest month in all the year"

 1953 Very dry over much of the UK, particularly in Yorkshire.
 The first 8 days were cold but it then turned much more mild, reaching 14.4C at Whitby on the 29th.
 It snowed in the SE on the 5th, with snow lying until the 9th.
 It then turned mild and quiet.
 14.4C was recorded at Whitby on the 29th.
 The month was of course most memorable for the great storm on the 31st, continuing into 1st February, led to widespread flooding on the North Sea coasts.
 A depression deepened as it moved SW between Norway and Scotland.
 A strong north to northwesterly wind (gusts of 100mph +) in combination with low pressure (970 mbar during the afternoon of the 31st) and the high spring tide caused a great coastal surge was great: the tide was 2.5 m above the normal level at King's Lynn.
 The surge rain ahead of high tide by 90 minutes.
 307 people were drowned, and 2500 square miles of land lay under water.
 307 people died.
 (The loss of life was much greater in the Netherlands, where nearly 2000 died.
 Over one sixth of the Netherlands lay under water.)
 Earlier that day a British Rail car ferry (the Princess Victoria) sank near Belfast Lough, with the loss of 132 lives.

 1955 There was prolonged snow on the 4th on strong northerly winds; 15 cm in London was the heaviest fall there since 1947.
 There was more snow on the 13th, after an intervening mild spell.
 The 16th was a very interesting day: there was a blizzard over Lancs. and Yorks., with many snow showers over Scotland.
 "Operation Snowdrop" was instigated to provide air relief to cut off villages in the far north.
 Eskdalemuir had continuous frost from the 10th to the 15th.
 Snow also fell in London on the 16th, accompanied by "daytime darkness" which happened suddenly at 1.15 pm.
 It was perhaps precipitated by pollution interacting with the approaching cold front, as a SE wind carried polluted air to the Chilterns, where it became trapped beneath the warm air; when the wind changed to the NW, the polluted air was carried back again.
 A layer of polluted air 4000' thick quickly cut out virtually all daylight.
+Light levels fell to 1/1000 th of the normal level on a clear January day; no wonder thousands of people phoned the emergency services and newspapers.
 No sunshine was recoded in much of East Anglia until the 11th of the month.
 From the 22nd the weather turned milder, for a while, until early February.
 Although wet overall in the south it was drier than average in the north.

 1957 The month started cold with some snow, but it was mostly a mild, westerly month, but anticyclonic from the 10-20th, with a pressure high of 1051 mbars recorded at Benbecula (Western Isles) on the 16th.
 It was a stormy month at times.
 It was quite dry and sunny in the east and Midlands, but wet in the west.
 A cold northerly outbreak on the 20th led to some heavy snowfalls, particularly in Northern Ireland.
 Stormy end: a gust of 112.7 mph on Tiree on the 31st.
 In some places the pressure fell more than 15 mbars in 3 hours as an intense depression passed by.